lcrespom/Modulator/README.md

 		- To save instruments, check this Stack Overflow reply: http://stackoverflow.com/questions/4309958/can-i-write-files-with-html5-js/14544910#14544910
 		- Get rid of JSON copy+paste when this is fully implemented
+		- Use it also to load audio buffers
 	- Improve presets panel
 		- When clicking on preset number, let user directly navigate to preset, e.g. by showing a drop down list